 Civil rights organization of Goa, Gawada Kunbi Velip & Dhangar Federation, has represented to the National Commission for Scheduled Tribes chairperson on the behalf tribes of Goa, highlighting tribal issues which need urgent attention.
 Text of the memorandum, submitted by the organization’s general secretary Rupesh Soiru Velip:

-The Gakuved federation is an organization registered which was registered in 1981 under the Societies registration Act, 1860.
-Since then the Gakuved has been actively involved to address the tribal issues before the authorities.
-The effort of Gakuved federation led to inclusion of Gawada, Kunbi and Velip tribes in the list of Scheduled Tribe’s and the notification of this was issued in the year 2003.
+The Gakuved Federation is an organization registered which was registered in 1981 under the Societies registration Act, 1860.
+Since then Gakuved has been actively involved in addressing tribal issues.
+Efforts of the Gakuved Federation led to inclusion of Gawada, Kunbi and Velip tribes in the list of Scheduled Tribes and the notification for this was issued in the year 2003.

-The Gakuved urge the NCST to look into the following issues which needs urgent attention:
+Gakuved has urge NCST to look into the following issues which needs urgent attention:

-Issue: Goa has majority of tribal population in Talukas such as Quepem, Sanguem, Canacona of South Goa; and Dharbandora, Ponda, Sattari and Tiswadi of North Goa.
-The Goa Government has approved its Goa Regional Plan 2021 last year (2018) without identifying the tribal areas thereby ignoring the fact that the Goa has about 12% of the tribal population.
-The tribal lands of Goa state are under threat as they are not notified in the Goa Regional Plan, 2021..
+Issue: Goa has majority of tribal population in such talukas like Quepem, Sanguem, Canacona in South Goa; and Dharbandora, Ponda, Sattari and Tiswadi in North Goa.
+The Goa Government approved Goa Regional Plan 2021 last year (2018) without identifying the tribal areas, thereby ignoring the fact that Goa has about 12% of tribal population.
+Tribal lands of Goa are under threat as they are not notified in the Goa Regional Plan, 2021.

-Future threat: The mineral resources like Iron ore, Manganese ore etc. are commonly found in the tribal areas.
-Beside this Goa is also a tourists place and therefore most of the tourists visiting Goa want to buy a second home in Goa.
-If the tribal areas are not demarcated in the Regional plan 2021; the mining lobby, real state lobby and tourism projects will destroy the very existence of tribal communities in the state of Goa.
-The introduction of Transfer and Development rights (TDR), Planning and development authority (PDA) & 16A of conversion of orchid land will further destroy the tribal land& troibals will be refugees in their own land.
+Future threat: The mineral resources like Iron ore, Manganese ore etc. are commonly found in the the tribal areas.
+Beside, Goa is also a tourists place and many tourists visiting Goa want to buy a second home in Goa.
+If tribal areas are not demarcated in the Regional Plan 2021, the mining lobby, real state lobby and tourism projects will destroy the very existence of tribal communities in Goa.
+The introduction of Transfer and Development Rights (TDR), Planning and Development Authority (PDA) and conversion of orchid land will further destroy the tribal land.
+Tribals will become refugees in their own land.

-Recommendation required: 1) Notify the tribal areas in Goa state as per the Schedule V of the Constitution of India to save the tribal identity, tribal culture of Goa and for self-governance.
-2) Tribal areas are to be demarcated in the Goa Regional plan, 2021.
+Recommendation required: 1) Notify the tribal areas in Goa state as per the Schedule V of the Constitution of India to save tribal identity, tribal culture of Goa and for self-governance.
+2) Tribal areas are should be demarcated in the Goa Regional Plan, 2021.

 Tribes Advisory Council

-Future threat: The tribal communities may not have any stake in policy decisions which are affecting Schedules Tribes of Goa.
-This will also affect the implementation of Tribal Sub plan.
+Future threat: The tribal communities do not have any stake in policy decisions which are affecting Schedules Tribes of Goa.
+This affects the implementation of Tribal Sub Plan.

 Diversion of funds under Tribal Sub plan